 - Participation in the Fall/Informal and Formal Recruitment processes required for fraternity/sorority membership at UC Merced;

-- Involvement in Fraternity and Sorority Council, Professional Fraternity Council, and Order of Omega (the FSL honor society);
+- Involvement in Fraternity and Sorority Council, Professional Fraternity Council, and Order of Omega (the FSL honor society; currently inactive)

 - Involvement in UC Merced community-wide events, including but not limited to Orientation, Preview Day, Bobcat Day, Family Weekend, Fraternity and Sorority Life Week, Be a Better Member Week, and National Hazing Prevention Week

 - Recognition through the All-FSL Grade Report, and UC Merced Leadership Awards awards ceremony.

 Recognition of Fraternities and Sororities

 The names of the fraternities and sororities listed on this page are the only chapters recognized at UC Merced.
 Beware of any group that says they are a fraternity or sorority, but is not listed on this page or is not registered with the Office of Student Involvement.
 In the absence of recognition from the Fraternity and Sorority Council, Professional Fraternity Council, or the Office of Student Involvement and UC Merced, fraternity/sorority organizations may not function as an organized group on campus.
-Because unrecognized groups do not receive any form of support, oversight or advisement from the university, there are significant concerns related to potential lack of liability insurance and policies for risk management, hazing, sexual harassment or other related high-risk activities.
+Because unrecognized groups do not receive any form of support, oversight, or advisement from the university, there are significant concerns related to the potential lack of liability insurance and policies for risk management, hazing, sexual harassment, or other related high-risk activities.
 We strongly discourage participation in unrecognized groups.